Tyrone Willingham: 2005

 Willingham faced his former team on September 24, 2005.
 Notre Dame prevailed, 36–17.
 His first season at Washington ended with a 2–9 record (1–7 in conference play, tied for 9th place), capped by a scuffle after a close loss to Washington State.

 2006

 His 2006 Washington team started October with a 4–1 record, with its most notable victory a stunning 29–19 upset over previously undefeated UCLA, before losing its next 6 games after starting quarterback Isaiah Stanback suffered a season-ending foot injury in a loss to Oregon State in their sixth game.
 The Huskies ended the season at 5–7 (3–6 in conference play, 9th place), this time defeating state rival Washington State (WSU) by three points.
-This win held WSU from defeating the Huskies for three consecutive seasons years, something that has never happened in the history of the century-long rivalry.
+This win held WSU from defeating the Huskies for three consecutive seasons, something that has never happened in the history of the century-long rivalry.